 *Bilingualism: We refer to ‘bilingualism’ as an ability to use more than one language (two or more).
 Synonymous terms: plurilingualism, multilingualism.

 We welcome contributions in and across the four broad categories

 children, adults, ageing, autism, health, mental health, education, business and workspace, identity, migration, bimodal and unimodal, family, sign language, atypical language development, attrition, minority languages, heritage languages, learning and teaching, policy

 Our panel of expert reviewers will choose abstracts based on the following criteria:

-Conference fees (online)
+Conference fees (virtual attendance)

 Bursaries are available on application.
 Please contact firstname.lastname@example.org